tweakers-parknow-2020/passionforparking/README.md

     - The UI experience between Android and iOS is not very different so is possible reuse most of layouts.
     - The maintenance can be done by the same developer

-- **Web Front-end**: Build the web app with [React](https://github.com/facebook/react).
-Very well-known Javascript library.

 - **Back-end system**: Use third party cloud provider services to create and manage the API.
 As it mentioned, the startup has limited resources and the founders does not want to spend all the capital buying on-premise servers, hire devops and backend developers.
-They prefer paid as they use, so in case the idea does not successed when is in the market, they only will lose the investment done in the app development and the cloud provider expenses.
-Moreover, the cloud provider allow them to scale and do not paid for the resources that they do not use depending on the back-end workload (elasticity).
+They prefer paid as they go, so in case the idea does not successed when is in the market, they only will lose the investment done in the app development and the cloud provider expenses.
+Moreover, the cloud provider allow them to scale and do not pay for the resources that they won't use.
 Under this conditions, the advise is use [Amazon Web Services](https://aws.amazon.com/) as main cloud provider.
 To facilitate to the frontend developer manage entirely the backend with the minimum interaction, the consultant advise use [AWS AppSync](https://aws.amazon.com/appsync/) (GraphQL API) and the client SDK [AWS Amplify](https://aws.amazon.com/es/amplify/).
 Using this services, the frontend developers can manage the backend infrastructures, intregate easily in the front-ends, monitor the activity and the stakeholders can make use of the reporting tools to analyze the costs.

 The company hire the first mobile developer with cloud knowledge with the task of create the first shipable version of their product.

 ## Introduction to AWS Amplify

-AWS Amplify framework is an opinionated client framework for building scalable mobile and web apps.
+[AWS Amplify](https://aws.amazon.com/es/amplify/) framework is an opinionated client framework for building scalable mobile and web apps.
 For many companies, approach cloud technologies is not straigth forward, so Amplify facilitates this transition giving to the developers a full set of development tools to go from app development to backend deployment from your terminal.

 ### Getting started with Amplify